MobCat/pontifex-hidimus/README.md

 Convert an Xbox controller into a Steal Battalion Controller, for fun.<br>
 Bind an Xbox360 controller with a chat pad to a generic keyboard and mouse.

+> [!WARNING]
+> This project is not vegan<br>
+> AI was used heavily in the production of this code base<br>
+> And I don't feel as bad about it as I use to.
+The tools are there and cheap enough, ima use them.
+And I don't feel like I have to defend this decision but here we are.<br>
+> It just feels weird to live in a world with power tools and then refuse to use them cos you don't like how the tools are made.<br>
+> If you are a vegan programmer, still like hand crafting with hand tools and do not agree with this then more power to you, but the warning is here and up front.<br>
+> Don't use or read this code if you don't want anything to do with AI.
+> I the squishy human, still did all the work, still figured out how to do it, still did all the hard work. the AI just laid it out for me.
+And its better at copy pasting them I am.<br>
+> Either I copy paste from stack overflow, or It copies from stack overflow.
+What's the difference.<br>

 # Why not just use Steamm Input
 Steam Input is a really grate system <i>however</i> it only works for games running under steam.<br>
 Pontifex Hidimus aims to be a little more flexibal and not relient on 3rd partys as much as we can (windows is poop)<br>